waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **open_gate:** A previously closed gate that is now open and acts as `ground`.
 It is currently visible on the screen.
 - **closed_gate:** An impassable gate that is currently visible on the screen.
 It may require a switch or key to open.
 For pathfinding purposes, any `closed_gate` that is *off-screen* is treated as potentially open to encourage exploration of alternate routes.
 - **open_gate:** A previously closed gate that is now open and acts as `ground`.
 It is currently visible on the screen.
+- **closed_gate:** An impassable gate that is currently visible on the screen.
+It may require a switch or key to open.
+For pathfinding purposes, any `closed_gate` that is *off-screen* is treated as potentially open to encourage exploration of alternate routes.
+- **open_gate:** A previously closed gate that is now open and acts as `ground`.
+It is currently visible on the screen.